Authentication

 Get your API Keys

-When you create a Flutterwave account, you will be given three kinds of API keys:
+When you create a Flutterwave account, you receive three types of API keys:

-3. Encryption key: Only used with the direct card charge endpoints.
+3. Encryption key: Required for encrypting payloads when using the direct card charge endpoints.
 See the encryption guide for more details.

-Your API keys are very vital to making requests successfully to our servers.
-To get your API keys for Test mode:
+Your API keys are essential for authenticating requests to our servers.
+To get your API keys:

 1. Log into your Flutterwave account